By Jason D. Rowley in Crunchbase September 26, 2017

 There are two primary approaches to fulfilling antidilution clauses.
 The first, and perhaps most obvious one, is to issue new shares according to the type of agreement reached during the prior financing event.
-However, according to buy Pregabalin online uk from 2005 on the subject, “it’s a silly and unnecessarily complicated approach that merely increases the amount the lawyers can bill the company for the financing.”
+However, according to a highly-referenced blog post by Brad Feld from 2005 on the subject, “it’s a silly and unnecessarily complicated approach that merely increases the amount the lawyers can bill the company for the financing.”

 Rather, Feld and others suggest merely adjusting the price at which preferred shares can convert to common shares.
 In most startup shareholder agreements preferred stock carries the option, but not the obligation, to convert to common stock.
 Typically, the ratio at which this occurs is one to one at the start, but it can vary.

 However, in the event of a down round that triggers antidilution protections, this conversion ratio changes.
 How it changes depends on the type of antidilution clause written into an investor agreement, which we’ll discuss next.

 In the case of Internet of Wings, the company will adjust the conversion price of its shares in the event of a down round.
 IoW negotiated “Pay to Play” provisions with each investor as a defensive measure.
 If previous investors don’t participate in the next round, Series C, they cede their antidilution protections.

 In startup finance, ratchet-based antidilution provisions come in three main flavors, according to the NVCA’s model term sheet:

 - Full Ratchet antidilution protection